-In a Nutshell: While discussing personal finance remains taboo, younger generations aren’t learning the necessary basics like budgeting, saving, and how credit works.
-The majority of states don’t even mandate personal finance as a high school graduation requirement, but Credit Abuse Resistance Education (CARE) programs have been able to reach students in nearly every state due to an impressive network of volunteers.
-Just last year, CARE filled the gap in personal finance education for more than 35,000 high school and college students using interactive presentations with engaging pop culture references.
+In a Nutshell: The dearth of personal finance education in schools means younger generations aren’t learning the necessary life skills like budgeting basics, saving money, and understanding student loan debt.
+The majority of states don’t even mandate personal finance as a high school graduation requirement, but Credit Abuse Resistance Education (CARE) programs have been able to reach students in nearly every state thanks to an impressive network of volunteers.
+Just last year, CARE filled the gap in personal finance education for more than 21,000 high school and college students using interactive presentations with engaging pop culture references.

 CARE’s Success in Tailoring Its Messaging for Students

 The CARE program is brought into high schools and colleges by educators requesting it.
-CARE then sends a volunteer to come to their institution to provide an extensive overview of various financial topics.
+CARE then sends a volunteer to come to the school to provide an extensive overview of various financial topics.

-Using humorous clips from celebrities students relate to, including sketches from The Daily Show and Saturday Night Live, students are able to confront the growing gap between the fabulous lives they see on Instagram and the bank account they need to pay for it all.
+Using humorous clips of celebrities young people relate to, including sketches from The Daily Show and Saturday Night Live, students are able to confront the growing gap between the fabulous lives they see on Instagram and the bank account they need to pay for it all.

-“Our volunteers do this because they have a passion about financial education,” Anna says of the 400 individuals who participated in the program last year.
+“The CARE volunteers do this because they have a passion about financial education,” Flores said.
 “They give their time to help prevent the problem before bankruptcy is the only solution.”

-Financial Literacy Missing Among Young Adults Led to CARE
+A Lack of Financial Literacy Among Young Adults Led to CARE

 The worst news he had to deliver was that their student loan debt was not eligible for discharge during bankruptcy.
 While young adults are able to wipe out their credit card or other debts through bankruptcy, their student loans typically can not be cleared unless an extreme circumstance warrants it, which leaves them still struggling to make ends meet.

-Judge John Ninfo recognized that the root of the problem was financial literacy — the young people in his courtroom didn’t know how to manage their finances.
-That’s when in 2002, he created Credit Abuse Resistance Education as an outreach program for students.
-Soon after its inception, Judge Ninfo reached out to the American Bankruptcy Institute (ABI), which he was a member of, for help running the organization, and just last year CARE was incorporated as its own 501(c)(3) organization complete with its own board, funding, and volunteers.
+Ninfo recognized that the root of the problem was financial literacy — the young people in his courtroom didn’t know how to manage their finances.
+That’s when, in 2002, he created Credit Abuse Resistance Education as an outreach program for students.
+Soon after its inception, Judge Ninfo reached out to the American Bankruptcy Institute (ABI), of which he was a member, for help running the organization.
+Just last year, CARE was incorporated as a 501(c)(3) organization complete with its own board, funding, and volunteers.
 ABI still functions as a CARE affiliate and helps the nonprofit access more volunteers through the ABI member database.

 Many program volunteers come from the world of bankruptcy — due to the ABI affiliation — and as such tend to be judges, lawyers, and even trustees who can speak from experience during CARE presentations.
-When it became a standalone organization, Anna was brought on as the first executive director of CARE, and Judge John Ninfo, now retired from bankruptcy court, still participates through his seat on the new board.
+When it became a standalone organization, Flores — who recently made a new career move — was brought on as the executive director of CARE.
+Ninfo, now retired from bankruptcy court, still participates through a seat on the board.

 Creating the Next Generation of Debt-Free Adults

-By leveraging collaborations with the National Endowment for Financial Education, the JumpStart Coalition, and the LifeSmarts program, Anna says CARE plans to provide even more resources for students, parents, and educators, including revamping its website and offerings this summer.
+By leveraging collaborations with the National Endowment for Financial Education, the JumpStart Coalition, and the LifeSmarts program, Flores said CARE plans to provide even more resources for students, parents, and educators.